Hostels and emergency housing if you’re homeless: 16 to 25 year olds

 Most hostels have a waiting list unless they are 'direct access' or 'quick access'.

-- can find a vacancy
+• can find a vacancy

-- meet the hostel's criteria
+• meet the hostel's criteria

 In London there are lots of hostels but very few vacancies.
 You usually need a referral from the council or another local organisation.

-Outside London there are fewer hostels, but they are more likely to take self-referrals.
+Outside London there are fewer hostels but they are more likely to take self referrals.
 This means you can contact the hostel yourself.

 Search for a hostel

-1. Select 'Accommodation' under type of service.
+1. Select 'Accommodation' under Service type

 You may feel more comfortable living in a hostel with other young people.
-You can filter your search results to find:

 Support offered and hostel rules